Lebanon country brief

 Lebanon is a democratic parliamentary republic with a confessional structure.
 The political system seeks to maintain equilibrium and stability through the allocation of parliamentary seats, ministerial posts and key offices of state among the various religious communities.
 By custom, the President is a Maronite Christian, the Prime Minister a Sunni Muslim and the Speaker of the Legislature a Shi'a Muslim.
 The National Assembly is made up of 128 deputies, with equal representation for Muslims and Christians.
 National Assembly deputies are elected by popular vote to serve four-year terms.
 The President is elected by the National Assembly for a six-year term.
 The Prime Minister and Deputy Prime Minister are appointed by the President in consultation with the National Assembly.

 Lebanon has a free market, service-oriented economy (mainly commerce, tourism and financial services).
-Domestic political instability, the escalating conflict in neighbouring Syria (including the significant influx of displaced Syrians into Lebanon) and the global downturn has led to a sharp slowdown in Lebanon’s GDP growth since 2010.
-The economic downturn has been exacerbated by COVID-19.
-The World Bank estimates that Lebanon’s economy contracted by 10.9 per cent in the first half of 2020, following a 6.9 per cent contraction in 2019.
+Domestic political instability, the escalating conflict in neighbouring Syria (including the significant influx of displaced Syrians into Lebanon) and the global downturn has led to a sharp slowdown in Lebanon';s GDP growth since 2010.
+The economic decline has been exacerbated by COVID-19, as well as the 4 August 2020 port explosion in Beirut.
+The World Bank estimates that Lebanon';s economy contracted by 20.3 per cent in 2020, following a 6.9 per cent contraction in 2019.

 Since early 2020, a shortage of USD in the market has made imports more expensive and significantly driven up consumer prices.
-In early 2020, the World Bank estimated 45 per cent of Lebanese were living below the poverty line.
-The livelihoods of ordinary Lebanese are expected to deteriorate following further economic contraction and rising unemployment due to COVID-19.
-The 4 August 2020 explosion in Beirut, which destroyed a significant part of the capital surrounding Beirut Port, exacerbated Lebanon’s economic challenges.
+In 2020, the United Nations (UN) estimated 55 per cent of Lebanese were living below the poverty line, up from 28 per cent in 2019.
+The livelihoods of ordinary Lebanese, as well as Syrian refugees, are expected to deteriorate following further economic contraction and rising unemployment due to COVID-19.

-According to Australian Government figures (which exclude exports trans-shipped to Lebanon through other regional ports), total two-way merchandise trade amounted to $66.1 million in 2018-19 ($43.4 million in Australian exports and $22.6 million in imports from Lebanon).
-Key Australian exports include beef, wheat and vegetables.
-Major imports from Lebanon include fruit, vegetables and other edible products.
+According to Australian Government figures (which exclude exports trans-shipped to Lebanon through other regional ports), total two-way merchandise and services trade amounted to $333 million in 2019-20 ($83 million in Australian exports and $249 million in imports from Lebanon).
+Key Australian exports include medicaments, beef and vegetables.
+Major merchandise imports from Lebanon include fruit, vegetables and other edible products.

 Austrade's office in Saudi Arabia is responsible for Lebanon.
 Austrade's website has information on doing business in Lebanon and market profiles of priority sectors, such as education, food and health and medical.